thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 Having an automated build running against all of our branches is certainly a good thing.
 But it is not Continuous Integration.
 We are not integrating.
 The only feedback we get is whether the code that exists inside our isolated branch still compiles and whether we have not introduced any regressions against the tests that exist inside that isolated branch.
 We do not get any feedback whatsoever on whether our changes integrate well with the changes that exist on all the other existing parallel branches.
 Even when all tests pass on the branch, they still may fail when merging back into mainline.
 The real authoritative feedback only happens at merge time when integrating, once the feature is finished.
 Everything else is a guess.

-So, from this moment on **CI stands for [Continuous Isolation](https://continuousisolation.com)** and not anymore for *Continuous Integration*.
+So, from this moment on **CI stands for [Continuous Isolation](https://continuousisolation.com)** and not any more for *Continuous Integration*.
 We are not integrating outside changes and the rest of the team does not know how our changes integrate with their work.

 The value of accelerating feedback resides in failing fast.
 Problems are spotted early, within minutes.
 We achieve this when committing frequently, multiple times a day, regardless of code complexity or team size.
 But it requires we work very hard to keep getting fast feedback.
 This means if the build is too slow, we need to speed up the build; if tests are too slow, we need to write better and more concise tests; if the hardware is too slow, we need to buy faster hardware; if the codebase is too coupled, preventing us to write concise tests, we need to decouple the codebase.